yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 ## Use Explicit Typing ## {#use-typ}

-If the JWT could be used in an application context in which it could be confused with other kinds of JWTs, this can be prevented by having all the kinds of JWTs that could otherwise potentially be confused include an explicit JWT type value and include checking the type value in their validation rules.
+Confusion of one kind of JWT for another can be prevented by having all the kinds of JWTs that could otherwise potentially be confused include an explicit JWT type value and include checking the type value in their validation rules.
 Explicit JWT typing is accomplished by using the "typ" header parameter.
 For instance, the {{SecEvent}} specification uses the "application/secevent+jwt" media type